ivanbulyk/todolistcli/README.md

 # todolistcli

 Yet another TODO List App but in form of CLI:)<br>
-With persistence in the plain file, ust for the sake of simplicity
+With persistence in the plain file, just for the sake of simplicity

 To run app: